Reputation structure in indirect reciprocity under noisy and private assessment: Discussion and conclusion

-As significant progress in the analysis of reputation structure, this study treated a model that all the players adopt the {\bf (1) same} {\bf (2) second-order} norms under {\bf (3) random} interactions between a donor and a recipient.
-However, this simple model does not perfectly reflect real human society.
+As significant progress in the analysis of reputation structure, this study treated a model that all the players adopt the {\bf (1) same} {\bf (2) second-order} social norms under {\bf (3) random} interactions between a donor and a recipient.
+However, this simple model may not perfectly reflect a real human society.
 First, the society consists of various kinds of people who have different viewpoints, i.e., different social norms.
-This extension brings another question of which of the norms can be evolutionarily advantageous, concerning studies on the emergence of cooperation \cite{hamilton1964genetical,axelrod1981evolution,nowak2006five,ohtsuki2006leading} and exploitation \cite{press2012iterated,fujimoto2019emergence,fujimoto2021exploitation}.
-Second, real people may take more information into account than second-order norms do when they give reputations, such as third-order information (i.e. the current reputaion of a donor) (e.g., social norms named as standing \cite{sugden1986economics}, staying \cite{sasaki2017evolution} and consistent standing \cite{hilbe2018indirect}) or more \cite{santos2018social,santos2021complexity}.
+This extension brings another question of which social norms can be evolutionarily advantageous, concerning studies on the emergence of cooperation \cite{hamilton1964genetical,axelrod1981evolution,nowak2006five,ohtsuki2006leading} and exploitation \cite{press2012iterated,fujimoto2019emergence,fujimoto2021exploitation}.
+Second, real people may take more information into account than second-order social norms do when they assign reputations to others, such as third-order information (i.e. the current reputation of a donor) (e.g., social norms named standing \cite{sugden1986economics}, staying \cite{sasaki2017evolution} and consistent standing \cite{hilbe2018indirect}) or more \cite{santos2018social,santos2021complexity}.
 Such additional pieces of information will bring more complexity to the reputation structure among people\cite{santos2018social,santos2021complexity}.
 Third, real people interact mainly with neighbors or friends.
 Such biased interactions are often modeled by introducing lattices or complex networks\cite{fu2008reputation,traag2011indirect,masuda2012ingroup,nakamura2012groupwise,oishi2013group,tian2016cooperation,gross2019rise,dong2019second,roberts2021benefits,oishi2021balanced,santos2021social,podder2021local}.
 Our study can be applied to the analysis of reputation structure even for such extended situations in the future.

 There are various kinds of people in a society, from those who receive good reputations from many people to those who receive good reputations from a few.
 Such diversity is established by complex dynamics of mutual evaluation of their behavior.
 This study theoretically approached such complex dynamics.
 Although there are some differences between our simple model and a real society, our findings give some basic insight into the mechanism of how good and bad individuals emerge in the context of indirect reciprocity (corresponding to ``generalized exchange'' \cite{levi1949structures,ekeh1974social,yamagishi1993generalized,takahashi2000emergence} in sociology).
 In conclusion, this study provides a new theoretical approach to investigate reputation structure in the population where individuals privately assess each other.